Secure CheckoutPersonal information is secured with SSL technology.

 Graduates and post-graduates students and researchers in chemical processing, organic synthesis/pharmaceuticals

-1. Current status of the solvent used in pharmaceutical industry
+1. Current status of the solvents used in pharmaceutical industry

 2. Green solvents for small- to large-scale drugs formulation